ericoporto/ags-manual-wiki/Globalfunctions_General.md

 Returns 1 if the player interface is currently enabled, 0 if it is disabled.
-The user interface is disabled while the cursor is set to the Wait cursor - ie. while the character is performing a blocking Walk, or other blocking action.
+The user interface is disabled while the cursor is set to the Wait cursor - i.e. while the character is performing a blocking Walk, or other blocking action.

 Example: